atquil/spring-security/README.md

 1. Create a file `UserSecurityConfig` which will implement `UserDetails`, for `Authentication`, using the `UserEntity` object.

+   **UserDetails simply store user info which is later encapsulated into Authentication object.**
    ```java
    @RequiredArgsConstructor
    public class UserSecurityConfig implements UserDetails {